Network Representation of Large-Scale Heterogeneous RNA Sequences with Integration of Diverse Multi-omics, Interactions, and Annotations Data: Network Embedding with Source-Target Contexts

 \subsection{Representation Learning for RNA Sequences to Reconstruct the Interactions and Functional Topology}

-Aside from the interaction topology data, each RNA $v_i$ also has an associated transcript sequence with one-hot vector representation denoted by $x_i \in \{1,2,3,4\}^{l_i}$, where $l_i$ is the variable length of an RNA sequence.
-We propose the network embedding function $f : x_i \rightarrow y_i \in \Re^d$ to be a deep neural network with Siamese architecture that maps RNA sequence input $x_i$ to an embedding $y_i$ of a fixed dimension $d$, see Fig.\ref{architecture}.
-Originally proposed for signature verification \cite{bromley1994signature}, Siamese network is an architecture where a pair of objects can each be encoded, where its resulting embeddings can determine if the two objects are similar or dissimilar.
+Aside from the interaction topology data, each RNA $v_i$ also has an associated transcript sequence in one-hot vector representation denoted by $x_i \in \{1,2,3,4\}^{l_i}$, where $l_i$ is the variable length of an RNA sequence.
+We propose the network embedding function $f : x_i \rightarrow y_i \in \Re^d$ to be a deep Siamese neural network that maps an RNA sequence input $x_i$ to an embedding $y_i$ of a fixed dimension $d=128$, outlined in Fig. \ref{architecture}.
+Initially proposed for signature verification \cite{bromley1994signature}, the Siamese network is an architecture where a pair of objects can each be encoded such that its resulting embeddings can determine if the two objects are similar or dissimilar.
 More specifically, the network learns to output embeddings for a pair of RNA sequences, guided by edge weight $e^u_{ij}$ as the label indicating whether the pair is functionally similar or dissimilar.
-Additionally, for an interacting pair of RNAs, the directed edge $e^d_{ij}$ would indicate whether RNA $i$ interacts with RNA $j$ using the corresponding directed proximity.
-In order for the output embeddings to preserve the proximities across all edges in both $G_d$ and $G_u$ network topologies, we utilize the binary cross-entropy loss function \cite{koch2015siamese}, defined as,
+Additionally, for an interacting pair of RNAs, the directed edge $e^d_{ij}$ would indicate whether RNA $i$ interacts with RNA $j$.
+For the output embeddings to preserve proximities across all edges in both $G_d$ and $G_u$ network topologies, we minimize the binary cross-entropy losses \cite{koch2015siamese}: